Mae Marsh: Intolerance (1916)

+Later silent films (1916–1928)

-She signed a lucrative contract with Samuel Goldwyn worth $2,500 per week after Intolerance, but none of the films she made with him were particularly successful.
+Marsh signed a lucrative contract with Samuel Goldwyn worth $2,500 per week after Intolerance, but none of the films she made with him were particularly successful.
 After her marriage to Lee Arms, a publicity agent for Goldwyn, in 1918, her film output decreased to about one per year.

 She starred in the 1918 film Fields of Honor.
 Marsh's last notable starring role was as a flapper for Griffith in The White Rose (1923) with Ivor Novello and Carol Dempster.
 She re-teamed with Novello for the film version of his hit stage play The Rat (1925).